 About the Enrichment Program

 The Smithsonian's National Zoo's enrichment program provides physically and mentally stimulating toys, activities and environments for all the Zoo’s animals.
-Enrichment allows animals to demonstrate their species-typical behavior, allows them exercise control or choice over their environment and enhances their well-being.
+Enrichment allows animals to demonstrate their species-typical behavior, gives them opportunity to exercise control or choice over their environment and enhances their well-being.
 Enrichment is just as essential to animal welfare as proper nutrition and veterinary care.

 Enrichment often falls into one or more categories, such as: